telerik/ajax-docs/installation/installing-the-telerik-controls-from-nuget-package.md

 >caution  **Prerequisite**
->In order to have the Telerik® UI for ASP.NET AJAX running, you will need to have [ASP.NET AJAX](http://www.asp.net/AJAX/Documentation/Live/InstallingASPNETAJAX.aspx) installed on your development/production machine.
+>In order to have the Telerik® UI for ASP.NET AJAX running, you will need to have ASP.NET Web Forms installed on your development/production machine.
+ASP.NET Web Forms is available in the .NET 4.x+ installations.

 ## Telerik NuGet Feed in Visual Studio